MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Principle
 =========

 The Image Renderer is an on-board engine that reads and draws the image encoded in MicroEJ format (see :ref:`section_image_raw`).
-It calls Low LevelLow Level APIs to draw and transform the images (rotation, scaling, deformation, etc.).
+It calls Abstraction Layer APIs to draw and transform the images (rotation, scaling, deformation, etc.).
 It also includes software algorithms to perform the rendering.

 Functional Description
 ======================

-The engine redirects all MicroUI images drawings to a set of Low Level API.
-All Low Level API are implemented by weak functions which call software algorithms.
-The BSP has the possibility to override this default behavior for each Low Level API independently.
-Furthermore, the BSP can override a Low Level API for a specific MicroEJ format (for instance ``ARGB8888``) and call the software algorithms for all other formats.
+The engine redirects all MicroUI images drawings to a set of Abstraction Layer APIs.
+All Abstraction Layer APIs are implemented by weak functions which call software algorithms.
+The BSP has the possibility to override this default behavior for each Abstraction Layer API independently.
+Furthermore, the BSP can override an Abstraction Layer API for a specific MicroEJ format (for instance ``ARGB8888``) and call the software algorithms for all other formats.

 .. graphviz::